3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 }
 ```

-> If we send the XOR key made of zeros, we can skip the checksum calculation since the last two bytes will still equal zero.
+> If we send an XOR key made of zeros, we can skip the checksum calculation, because the last two bytes will be zero since sum of all bytes is equal zero.

 ### Creating a Function for Reading Memory